 Since their introduction, the use of systemic herbicides, fungicides, and insecticides has increased significantly.
 Systemic insecticides, particularly neonicotinoids, are among the most extensively used, accounting sales of approximately one-third of the global pesticide market (Simon-Delso et al., 2015).
 The versatility of these pesticides has led to their widespread application in agriculture, horticulture, and even urban pest management.
 Systemic pesticides have been a cornerstone in modern agriculture, providing effective pest control by being absorbed and distributed throughout plant tissues.
 The development of systemic pesticides dates back to the 1950s with the introduction of organophosphorus (OP) compounds like dimethoate.
 These early systemic pesticides were valuable for controlling sucking pests and burrowing larvae due to their ability to translocate through plant tissues.
 The 1960s saw the introduction of carbamates such as aldicarb, which further expanded the range of systemic options available for farmers (Sanchez-Bayo et al., 2013).
 In recent decades, neonicotinoids emerged as a prominent class of systemic insecticides.
 Developed in the 1980s by scientists at Shell and Bayer, neonicotinoids were initially seen as safer alternatives due to their lower mammalian toxicity compared to earlier compounds (Kollmeyer et al., 1999).
 Neonicotinoids quickly gained widespread use globally due to their effectiveness against a broad spectrum of pests without requiring direct contact with insects.

 Systemic pesticides are characterized by their water solubility, allowing them to be absorbed by plants through roots or leaves.
 Once inside plant tissues, these chemicals can be present in pollen, nectar, sap—making them toxic not just to target pests but also non-target organisms like bees when they feed on treated plants (Simon-Delso et al., 2015).
 Neonicotinoids specifically mimic neurotransmitters like acetylcholine in insects’ central nervous systems.
-By binding irreversibly to nicotinic acetylcholine receptors (nAChRs), they cause overstimulation leading eventually to paralysis or death (Sanchez-Bayo et al., 2013).
+By binding irreversibly to nicotinic acetylcholine receptors (nAChRs), they cause overstimulation, leading eventually to paralysis or death (Sanchez-Bayo et al., 2013).
 Their selectivity towards insects over mammals is attributed mainly to differences in receptor structures between species.
 Fipronil is another type of systemic pesticide that inhibits neuronal receptors rather than mimicking neurotransmitters.
 Both neonicotinoids and fipronil disrupt neural transmission effectively but can also impact non-target species through sublethal effects or environmental persistence (Simon-Delso et al., 2015).

 The global use of systemic pesticides has evolved significantly, with neonicotinoids emerging as one of the most widely used classes since their introduction.
 Imidacloprid, in particular, has been extensively utilized since its commercialization in the mid-1990s.
 A major trend in their application involves prophylactic seed coatings, especially in crops like corn and soybeans across North America (Simon-Delso et al., 2015).
 This method reduces drift risk compared to foliar sprays but raises environmental concerns due to the persistence of these chemicals, leading to contamination in water bodies.